liamc1994/docs/docs/cc-AutoDJ-FAQ.md

 ## Can the AutoDJ change my stream title for a DJ?

-Due limitations this is not possible as it would have to kick all listeners of the stream.
+Due to limitations this is not possible as it would have to kick all listeners of the stream.
 To solve this the SHOUTcast team has a new song tag on their roadmap that will add the DJ name to the stream info.
 This feature will soon be available with the new SHOUTcast.
 (Cast already comes with the tag built in)

 ## My stream's volume is low

-You can try to turn of replay gain.
+Try turning off replay gain.
 This is made to let all tracks be at the same volume but in Centova's implementation this can go wrong sometimes.
 You can turn it off in Settings -> AutoDJ.
 Don't forget to restart the server afterwards.
 ![](https://images.shoutca.st/BoV8vzCpQMeDGbXRwQNe_Schermafbeelding%202016-05-04%20om%2018.08.08.png)

 ## I am seeing weird codes im the song titless